OceanBioME/OceanBioME.jl/paper/paper.md

 ![Here we replicate the Eady problem where a background buoyancy gradient and corresponding thermal wind generate a sub-mesoscale eddy, roughly following the setup of Taylor (2016).
 To this physical setup, we added a medium complexity (9 tracers) biogeochemical model, some of which are shown above.
 On top of this, we added particles modelling the growth of sugar kelp which are free-floating and advected by the flow, and carbon dioxide exchange from the air.
 Thanks to Julia's speed and efficiency the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) took about 30 minutes of computing time to simulate 10 days of evolution on an Nvidia P100 GPU.
+Panel (a) shows the domain with the colour representing the concentration of various biogeochemical tracer fields: inorganic carbon, organic carbon (dissolved and particulate), phytoplankton, and nutrients.
+The increase in concentration in the centre of the eddy can be seen, as well as carbon being subducted (most visible in the xz face in the organic carbon).
+Additionally, points on the surface represent the kelp particle positions, with the colour representing the range of frond size.
+Panel (b) shows the carbon stored in each kelp frond, highlighting the variability depending on the nutrition availability in each particle's location history.
 Figure made with `Makie.jl` [@makie]. \label{eady}](eady_example.png)

 ``OceanBioME.jl`` is built with a highly modular design that allows user control and customization.
 There are two distinct module types implemented in ``OceanBioME.jl``: